-Adam J. Fleisher, Angela E. Kleine, Barbara R. Mendelson, Crystal N. Kaldjob, David F. McDowell, Henry M. Fields, James R. McGuire, Jeremy R. Mandell, Jessica Kaufman, Jim McCabe, Joseph R. Palmore, Marc-Alain Galeazzi, Meghan Elisabeth Dwyer, Natalie A. Fleming Nolen, Nathan D. Taylor, Obrea O. Poindexter, Oliver I. Ireland, Sarah N. Davis, Sean Ruff, and Trevor R. Salter
+Adam J. Fleisher, Angela E. Kleine, Barbara R. Mendelson, Crystal N. Kaldjob, David F. McDowell, Henry M. Fields, James R. McGuire, Jeremy R. Mandell, Jessica Kaufman, Jim McCabe, Joseph R. Palmore, Marc-Alain Galeazzi, Meghan Elisabeth Dwyer, Nancy R. Thomas, Natalie A. Fleming Nolen, Nathan D. Taylor, Obrea O. Poindexter, Oliver I. Ireland, Sarah N. Davis, Sean Ruff, and Trevor R. Salter

 Appellate + Supreme Court, Banking + Financial Services, Fair Lending, Financial Institutions + Financial Services, Financial Services Enforcement, Financial Services Litigation, Financial Services, Financial Technology, Mobile Payments, Mortgage, and Privacy + Data Security